Lorina Bulwer: Legacy

 Bulwer's needlework was discussed during series 36 of the Antiques Roadshow and later they were featured in a spin-off program called Antiques Roadshow Detective.
 Lorina and her needle-craft was the main feature of a BBC program that investigated the story behind the textiles and the artist who created them.
 The additional publicity revealed that a viewer had the records for the workhouse where Bulwer was cared for.
 These are also now held by the museum, although they do not mention Bulwer.

 A third sampler by Bulwer was discovered where it had been abandoned in an attic in County Durham.
-The largest piece found was two meters in length and when discovered it was identified very rapidly by an internet search for "Lorina Bulwer".
+The largest piece found was 2 m in length and when discovered it was identified very rapidly by an internet search for "Lorina Bulwer".
 This search revealed all the publicity that surrounded the re-discovery of the first two letters/samplers.
 The discoverers were placed in contact with Norwich museum and funding was obtained to also bring this work into the collection where it was exhibited in 2014 in Great Yarmouth.